Homemade Crumble Topping Recipe with Oats

 FAQ

 Yes!
-Mix it up to 3 days in advance and keep it chilled in the fridge, or freeze for up to 3 months.
+Mix it up to 3 days in advance and keep it chilled in the fridge, or in the freezer for up to 3 months.
 Bake straight from frozen-no thawing needed.

 Usually, this happens if the butter is too warm or has melted before baking.
 Keep the topping cold until it goes into the oven, and don't over mix-the little butter clumps are what give it that crispy texture.